...hope any celebrations you have go well, even if you are as pissed off as this kitty looks. The good news is that it's only for today...

 More information on this campaign is available via the Humane Society of Silicon Valley and Cats Without a Home.

-- Always look for personal solutions (especially friends and family) and only use public services as a last resort.
+With 18 wildfires ravaging Southern California, there is a lot of good and useful information being disseminated about how to keep pets safe during times of disaster.- Always look for personal solutions (especially friends and family) and only use public services as a last resort.
 During a disaster, animal shelters and other public services become overwhelmed with thousands of animals very quickly.

 - Locate pet-friendly lodging in or around your area.
 Sometimes these facilities waive their no pet policy for one or two smaller animals in times of disaster...